mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 ----------------------------------------------------------------------------------------------------
-Remove "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely YOU REALLY SHOULD DO THESE FOR UNBREAKABILITY & STABILITY ...<br>
+Delete "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely...
+YOU REALLY SHOULD DO THESE FOR UNBREAKABILITY & STABILITY ...<br>
 ----------------------------------------------------------------------------------------------------
 <br>